Six (musical)

+A filmed stage production titled SIX The Musical Live!, featuring the original West End cast, was released in UK & Ireland cinemas by Universal Pictures on 6 April 2025.
+An international release date is set to be announced.

 Plot

-The six Queens introduce themselves performing at a pop concert, telling the audience that the position of the band's lead singer will be the prize for whoever they determine had the worst experience at the hands of their common husband, Henry VIII ("Ex-Wives").
-Catherine of Aragon recounts how Henry wished to annul their marriage and place her in a nunnery when he began chasing after Anne Boleyn despite being loyal to him during their marriage, much to her anger ("No Way").
-In turn, Anne talks about how Henry wanted her instead but she did not really want him.
-Then complains of the infidelity Henry partook in, which led to Anne flirting with other men to make him jealous and ending up dead/beheaded but somehow covers her trauma and feelings with jokes and silly faces. ("Don't Lose Ur Head").
+The six Queens introduce themselves through biographical pop songs and explain that their band's lead singer will be whoever they determine had the worst experience at the hands of their shared ex-husband, Henry VIII ("Ex-Wives").
+Catherine of Aragon recounts how Henry wished to annul their marriage and place her in a nunnery when he began pursuing Anne Boleyn, despite her loyalty to him ("No Way").
+In turn, Anne boasts about how Henry wanted her instead of Catherine, then complains of Henry's infidelity, which led to Anne's own flirtations with other men, which were the grounds for her beheading ("Don't Lose Ur Head").
 Jane Seymour steps up to take her turn, but is ridiculed for having had an easy time with Henry.
-However, while admitting she may have been the only wife Henry truly loved, Jane claims that his love was conditional on her having produced a male heir, and that she stood by him despite his many faults ("Heart of Stone").
+However, while admitting she may have been the only wife Henry truly loved, Jane claims that Henry's love was conditional, only guaranteed because she produced a male heir, and that she stood by him despite his many faults ("Heart of Stone").

-Themes relating to ideas of female beauty are explored in Hans Holbein's portrait studio.
-The Queens parody an dating app by presenting a choice of three potential brides for Henry ("Haus of Holbein").
-He chooses Anna of Cleves, but soon rejects her and annuls the marriage, suggesting she failed to resemble her “profile picture”.
-She makes a show of complaining about living in a beautiful palace in Richmond with an enormous fortune and no man to tell her what to do, but in reality, ends up bragging about it ("Get Down").
-The Queens question this, and Anna admits her lavish lifestyle lacked actual tragedy.
-The Queens then belittle Katherine Howard for being "the least relevant Catherine", but in retaliation she enumerates flaws in the others' claims to winning.
-She then recounts her romantic history, having had many suitors even as a child, and at first relishes her attractiveness; however, she soon reveals the emotional trauma and abuse she faced in each of these relationships as it is symbolized in the choreography with all the queens holding a hand on her("All You Wanna Do").
+Themes relating to ideas of female beauty and the sacrifices expected are explored in Hans Holbein's portrait studio.
+The Queens parody a dating app by presenting a choice of potential brides ("Haus of Holbein").
+Henry chooses Anna of Cleves for his fourth wife, but soon rejects her and annuls the marriage, claiming she failed to resemble her "profile picture."
+She makes a show of complaining about living in a palace in Richmond with an enormous fortune and no husband telling her what to do, but ends up bragging about her life instead ("Get Down").
+The other Queens question this, and Anna admits her lavish lifestyle lacked actual tragedy then drops out of the competition.
+The Queens next mock Katherine Howard claiming she's "the least relevant Catherine," but in retaliation she exposes flaws in the others' claims to winning.
+Katherine recounts her romantic history, having had many suitors even as a child, and at first relishes her attractiveness before later revealing the emotional trauma and sexual abuse she faced in each of these relationships ("All You Wanna Do").